 \subsection{Generic initial data}

-We present in this paragraph the results obtained testing our numerical scheme on randomly generated initial conditions.
-We show that the generic behaviour for long times described in \cite{dri} it is not attained for non-zero angular momentum of the fluid.
+In this section we present the results obtained with our numerical scheme on randomly generated initial conditions.
+We show that the generic behaviour for long times described by \citet{dri} it is not attained for non-zero angular momentum of the fluid.
 In our simulations we use $N=501$, $[\cdot,\cdot]_N=[\cdot,\cdot]$, and a dimensionless time step of $h=0.1$.
-With these parameters, the simulation time at step $k$ in the original units of time is computed by the formula $t = k/13643$, as derived from the formula in \autoref{sub:real_time}.
-We simulate with the the Heun time integration.
-The choice in using the Heun method for time integration has been done to have a very fast numerical solver, in order to run several simulations at the same time.
-For time evolutions as long as 400 real seconds as we were interested in, the decay in enstrophy when using Heun is negligible (see \autoref{fig:Ham_Ens_IsoMP}).
+Again, with these parameters the simulation time at step $k$ in the original units of time is computed by the formula $t = k/13643$.
+We simulate with the the Heun time integration as it is faster; for time evolutions as long as 400 real seconds the decay in enstrophy is negligible (see \autoref{fig:Ham_Ens_IsoMP}).

 The generic random initial vorticity is obtained as it follows.
-Consider the expansion in terms of spherical harmonics:
+Consider the expansion of the vorticity function in terms of spherical harmonics